The 10 Best Mechanical Keyboard Switches of 2025

 Our recommendations above are what we think are currently the best switches for keyboard enthusiasts.
 While no switch is perfect for every person and every use, most will perform adequately in any role.

 When choosing our recommendations, we factor in the price, feedback from our visitors, and availability.
-If you'd like to do the work of choosing yourself, here's a list of all the keyboard switches we've tested below.
+If you'd like to do the work of choosing yourself, here's the list of all the keyboard switches we've tested below.